-- Operating within a prudent range of financial soundness and stability, - Maintaining a sufficient level of asset liquidity, and - Monitoring and maintaining reserves to provide reasonable assurance that long-term grant commitments will continue to be met.
+- Operating within a prudent range of financial soundness and stability - Maintaining a sufficient level of asset liquidity - Monitoring and maintaining reserves to provide reasonable assurance that long-term grant commitments will continue to be met

 CI regularly monitors liquidity required to meet its annual operating needs and other contractual commitments while also striving to maximize the return on investment of its funds not required for annual operations.
-As of June 30, 2019, the following financial assets are available to meet annual operating needs for the upcoming fiscal year (in thousands):
+As of June 30, 2020 and 2019, the following financial assets are available to meet annual operating needs for the upcoming fiscal year (in thousands):

-Financial assets at year-end:

-Cash and cash equivalents \$ 66,616

-Investments 264,732

-Grants and promises to give, net 28,710

-Project advances to partners 5,269

-Notes receivable, net 1,100

-Total financial assets available 366,427

-Less amounts not available to be used within one year:

-Investments related to board-designated endowment 12,708

-Grants and promises to give due after June 30, 2020 6,015

-Project advances to partners due after June 20, 2020 5,269

-Notes receivable due after June 30, 2020 300

-Deferred revenue to be recognized after June 30, 2020 11,451

-Time and purpose restricted net assets released after June 30, 2020 204,067

-Perpetual restricted net assets 13,318

-253,128

-Financial assets available to meet general expenditures within one year \$ 113,299
+2020 2019 Financial assets at year-end: Cash and cash equivalents \$ 101,969 \$ 66,616 Investments 246,818 264,732 Grants and promises to give, net 39,670 28,710 Project advances to partners 4,867 5,269 Notes receivable 2,760 1,100 Total financial assets available 396,084 366,427 Less amounts not available to be used within one year: Investments related to board-designated endowment 12,278 12,708 Grants and promises to give due after one year 10,983 6,015 Project advances to partners due after one year 4,867 5,269 Notes receivable due after one year 2,210 300 Deferred revenue to be recognized after one year 28,227 11,451 Time and purpose restricted net assets released after one year 206,633 204,067 Perpetual restricted net assets 13,318 13,318 Total amounts not available to be used within one year 278,516 253,128 Financial assets available to meet general expenditures within one year \$ 117,568 \$ 113,299

 CI has various sources of liquidity at its disposal, including cash and cash equivalents, amounts due from donors within one year, and investments in marketable securities.
-Additionally, CI has a board-designated endowment of \$12,708,000 as of June 30, 2019.
-Although there is no intention to spend from its board-designated endowment funds other than amounts appropriated each year for general expenditures, the amounts from its board-designated endowment could be made available if necessary.
-Note that the board-designated endowment fund, donor-restricted endowments, and several other investments cannot be redeemed and made available within one year (see Note 4 for disclosures about investments).
+Additionally, CI has a board-designated endowment of \$12,278,000 and \$12,708,000 as of June 30, 2020 and 2019, respectively.
+Although there is no intention to spend from its board-designated endowment funds other than amounts appropriated each year for general expenditures, the amounts from its board-designated endowment fund, donor-restricted endowments, and several other investments cannot be redeemed and made available within one year (see Note 4 for disclosures about investments).